Published by Carl Hedinger. Last Updated on September 2, 2023.

-Easy trails start and end at the manor, including the Craftsman Trail, which follows the Cone’s original exercise path.
+Easy trails start and end at the manor, including the Blue Ridge Crafts Trail, which follows the original trails Moses Cone used for exercise.

 If you’re looking for a longer walk, one of our favorite hikes in the area is the pathway to Flat Top Observation Tower.
 This trail starts at the Manor House.